MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### June 1 DEPLOY PRODUCTION - frontend @ v1.16.1.1

-Mover team!
  This frontend release focuses on improving accessibility to our application for keyboard and screenreader users.

 #### User/Support Impact